 We all know sugar tastes AMAZING!
-Which is clearly what is driving us to constantly reach for more and more of it.
+This is clearly what is driving us to constantly reach for more and more of it.
 Regrettably, it is one of the most addictive substances on Earth.
 Studies have shown that it actually triggers a similar response in our brains as cocaine.
 In fact, in a study using rats they compared cocaine and sugar.
-The rats in the study preferred and chose the sugar over the cocaine!
+The rats in the study preferred and chose sugar over cocaine!
 What makes this substance so irresistible to us?
 At the end of the day, all the foods we consume and break down the end goal is to produce glucose (sugar).
 It is one of the fastest burning energies we have access to.
-Sugar is able to cross the blood brain barrier which means it goes straight to our heads.
+Sugar is able to cross the blood-brain barrier which means it goes straight to our heads.
 This can create a temporary feeling of euphoria that we crave and start to chase later on.

 Pour Some Sugar On Me